-Anecdotally, several “treatments” are recommended for the relief of nettle stings.
+Anecdotally, several “treatments” are thought to lessen the pain of nettle stings.
 These include rubbing dock leaves (Rumex obtusifolius), sage (Salvia officinalis), peppermint (Mentha x piperita), mud, or even toothpaste on the site of the sting.

-These treatments are based on the belief that nettle stings are caused only by a biochemical reaction, resulting in a painful, inflamed skin rash.
+These treatments are based on the belief that nettle stings are caused only by a biochemical reaction in the body, resulting in a painful, inflamed skin rash.

-The evidence suggests that nettle stings are a combination of a biochemical reaction (from an acid touching the skin) and the mechanical action of tiny hair-like spikes called “trichomes” piercing human skin, therefore treatment may be more complex than previously thought.
+The evidence from animal studies suggests that nettle stings are a combination of a biochemical reaction (from an acid touching the skin) and the mechanical action of tiny hair-like spikes called “trichomes” piercing human skin; therefore treatment may be more complex than previously thought.

-It was believed that dock leaves have an alkaline pH, which could neutralise the acid in nettle stings, however we now know that the sap from dock leaves is also acidic.
+It was believed that dock leaves could neutralise the acid in nettle stings.
+However, we now know that the sap from dock leaves is also acidic, and so it is unlikely to counteract the acid.

 It may be that dock leaves were historically used to treat nettle stings based on: